 Arms and legs get injured all the time at work.
 You can imagine.
 Workers use them to brace falls.
 They use them to protect from other harms.
 This causes injuries.
 Fingers and toes get cut.
 Hands get broken.
 Knees get sprained.
 If you have injured your arm or leg on the job, you know the pain.
 Plus, your expenses won’t be minor.
 You will have medical bills, lost wages, and other losses.
 The few sections review arm and leg injuries suffered on the job.
 We help injured workers.
-Call us to learn about what you could obtain in a claim.
+Contact one of our IL workers compensation attorneys to learn about what you could obtain in a claim.

 - Workers’ Arm and Leg Injuries

 - How Workers Injure Their Arms and Legs